 The programmable bread machine from Murphy Richards is all about providing the user with a multitude of choices.
 Though they aren't necessarily unique, a dozen of pre-set programmes will allow you to bake not just a number of different types of bread but also the most delicious cakes and jams.
 Of course, if you wouldn't describe yourself as a person with a sweeter tooth, the model has plenty to offer you too.
 From a basic white or a French to a wholewheat or simple dough, the machine can bake it all.

 In terms of the loaf size, the bread maker will allow you to choose from 1 lb, 1.5 lb, 2 lb loaves (or 450, 680, and 900 grams if you feel so inclined).
 The last couple of options work with the Fastbake function.
 Using the latter, you will be able to make yourself a freshly baked loaf in no more than 50 minutes.
-If you have a celiac disease or you simply do not fancy gluten in your food, the model will allow you to сhoose from a number of gluten-free options, using the recipes that are included in the instruction manual.
-And if you like to switch things up every once in a while, there're 3 crust settings that you can use to change the crust from light to dark.
+If you have a celiac disease, or you simply do not fancy gluten in your food, the model allows you to choose from a number of gluten-free options, using the recipes that are included in the instruction manual.
+And if you like to switch things up every once in a while, there are 3 crust settings that you can use to change the crust from light to dark.

 A Number of Recipes

-Speaking of settings, all of the model's functions are available via an easy-to-read LCD display.
+Speaking of settings, all the model's functions are available via an easy-to-read LCD.
 That means you shouldn't have any issues figuring the whole thing out regardless of your experience with these appliances.
 Now, in terms of construction, the company behind this bread maker machine made sure to employ just about every trick in the book that simplifies the model's operation and makes it more convenient for everyone.
-The viewing window will allow you to take a peek inside and enjoy the process as it unfolds.
+The viewing window allows you to take a peek inside and enjoy the process as it unfolds.
 The air vents are there to help the dough rise.
-Finally, the cool touch housing and the lid handle will allow you to handle the machine with ease and confidence.
+Finally, the cool touch housing and the lid handle allows you to handle the machine with ease and confidence.

 All things considered, the appliance will prove to be a good choice for the types of customers who are looking to get the most of a machine like that without overpaying for a number of gimmicky features.
 Plus, the model includes a number of interesting recipes for you to play with.